membase/ns_server/deps/emoxi/DESIGN.markdown

 The `mc_server_XXX_proxy` modules receive protocol-specific messages and forward those (potentially replicated) messages onwards to downstream servers.
-During the forwarding, the client session/connection handling e-process is blocked.
+During the forwarding, the client session/connection handling process is blocked.
 That is, each message from an upstream client is processed synchronously.

 The `mc_server_ascii_proxy` processor allows ascii-protocol clients to